Nathaniel Bowen

 Nathaniel Bowen (June 29, 1779 – August 25, 1839) was the third bishop of South Carolina in the Episcopal Church in the United States of America.

 Biography

-Nathaniel Bowen was born in Boston, son of the Rev. Penuel Bowen.
+Nathaniel Bowen was born in Boston, son of the Rev. Penuel Bowen (1742-1787).
 The family moved to South Carolina when Nathaniel was young and his father died soon after.
 Nathaniel was raised by the Rev. Robert Smith, who became first bishop of South Carolina.
-Bowen was married in 1805 to Margaret Blake and they had 10 children, only four of whom survived him.
+Bowen was married in 1805 to Margaret Watson Blake (1786-1862) and they had 10 children, only four of whom survived him.

 Bowen graduated from the College of Charleston in 1794; was ordained deacon on June 3, 1800, and priest in October 1802.
 He served as rector of St. John's Church, Providence, Rhode Island, St. Michael's Church, Charleston, South Carolina and Grace Church, New York City.
-In 1814 he received a doctor of divinity from the University of Pennsylvania.
+In 1814 he received an honorary Doctor of Divinity degree from the University of Pennsylvania.
 He was consecrated bishop of South Carolina on October 8, 1818, serving until his death in Charleston on August 25, 1839.